crossfireup/study/system/c++/readme.md

         - use instance of a class by include header

       - namespace
+        - features
+          - express a logically coherent set of features
+          - no access to unrelated features
+          - not impose a signifacant notational burden on users

         - a mechanism show some declarations belong together and their names shouldn’t clash with others
           ```c++
           namespace My_code {